-Benchmarking is the ongoing activity of evaluating an organisation’s processes, products and services or comparing the organisation’s performance with the best in the world with the aim of improving performance and gain competitive advantage.
+Benchmarking is the ongoing activity of evaluating an organization’s processes, products and services or comparing the organization’s performance with the best in the world with the aim of improving performance and gain competitive advantage.

 In a dynamic business environment, businesses need to be adaptable to change.
 Processes that might have boosted sales and profitability a few years ago might no longer be appropriate for building success today.

 With benchmarking, the aim is not to go out there and just imitate everything that the industry, segment, market or product leaders are doing.